 - Trouble sleeping

 Some of those symptoms can destabilize your health.
-During your stay at a drug and alcohol detox center, doctors monitor your condition and help keep you stable.
+During your stay at a drug and alcohol detox center, doctors will monitor your condition and help keep you stable throughout the withdrawal period.

 Detox from Opiates at Atlanta Detox Center

-The nation’s epidemic from opioids continues to have tragic consequences, including needless overdose deaths.
-It doesn’t have to be this way.
-Treatment and rehab resources are effective tools in helping people turn their lives around — especially an opiate detox center such as the one at Atlanta Detox Center.
+The nation’s opioid epidemic continues to have tragic consequences, including needless overdose deaths, but it does not have to be this way.
+Treatment and rehab resources are effective tools in helping people turn their lives around—especially an opiate detox center such as the one at Atlanta Detox Center.
 Our experienced team of addiction specialists and counselors provides a continuum of care to take you from admission to detox to counseling to aftercare.